Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Rocket (through Google) even gives you a grade from 1 to 100 on your pronunciation so that you can closely track how you’re performing.
 This is contrast to other language apps like Babbel that have speech recognition software, but just give you a blanket “correct” or “incorrect.”

-Nonetheless, compared to other voice recognition software that I’ve tested like Babbel and Duolingo (and the fact that Pimsleur is wholly lacking in this department), the Rocket/Google combo definitely gets the win here.
+Nonetheless, compared to Pimsleur’s Voice Coach and other voice recognition software that I’ve tested like Babbel and Duolingo, the Rocket/Google combo definitely gets the win here.

 Focus on Grammar & Culture